 About the Course

-This is a one year full-time pre-service lifelong learning (post-14) teacher training course.
+This is a pre-service lifelong learning (post-14) teacher training course with full-time (one year) or part-time (two years) options available.
 You will be a student of the University of Huddersfield with your place of study being Northern College.

 It’s focused on training to teach within the lifelong learning (post 14) sector comprising further education, adult education, offender learning, training organisations and adult community learning to name just a few.
 The mission of the Northern College is transforming communities and we are particularly looking for applications from people who wish to make a difference to the lives of others and teach for a social purpose.

 During the course you’ll have the opportunity to develop the skills to play a full part in teaching and curriculum development.
 While you study you’ll focus on your particular subject specialist area, alongside general teaching in the lifelong learning sector.
 We know there’s no substitute for the classroom environment, so we’ll give you the opportunity to go on placement either at Northern College or with a partner institution.

 On your placement you’ll be able to observe experienced teachers, gain practical hands-on experience and benefit from one-to-one mentoring to help develop the skills you’ll need to become an outstanding and effective teacher.

 The final qualification depends on the highest qualification you currently hold.
 Your pathway will be decided after enrolment.

 The following qualifications are available:

 - Certificate in Education